 On December 7, 2021, pursuant to the Plan, the Company's Board of Directors communicated the key terms and committed to grant Restricted Stock Units ("RSUs") to certain employees and nonemployee directors.
 The grant date of this award is December 7, 2021.
-The Company granted 273,300 RSUs to employees, 25% of which will vest on the first anniversary of the grant date, 25% on the second anniversary of the grant date, 25% on the third anniversary of the grant date, and 25% on the fourth anniversary of the grant date.
+The Company granted 273,300 RSUs to employees, 25% of which will vest on the first anniversary of the grant date, 25% on the second anniversary of the grant date, and 25% on the fourth anniversary of the grant date.
 The Company granted 130,000 RSUs to nonemployee directors, 100% of which will vest on the first anniversary of the grant date.
-Vesting of the RSUs is subject to the grantee's continued service through the vesting date.
+Vesting of the RSUs is subject to the granted service through the vesting date.
 The grant-date fair value of the RSUs was \$10.03.